f321x/bitcoin-block-builder/EXERCISE.md

 - Create a file named `run.sh` that contains the command to execute your script.
 This file should ideally contain a single command like `python main.py` or `node index.js`.
 - Your script should autonomously perform all tasks when `run.sh` is executed, without requiring any manual intervention.

-## Evaluation Criteria
-Your submission will be evaluated based on the following criteria:

 ## Document your work

 Apart from the code, you must also publish a `SOLUTION.md` file explaining your solution in the following format: